 BRAKE NOISE COMPARISON

-You will also hear from ceramic brake pad sellers that by adding ceramic brakes to your vehicle, braking noise will be reduced.
-This statement is also true, and is possible because the pad material vibrates at frequencies outside of what the normal human ear can hear as opposed to semi-metallic.
+You will also hear from ceramic brake pad sellers that by adding ceramic brakes to your vehicle, brake noise will be reduced.
+This is possible because the pad material vibrates at frequencies outside of what the normal human ear can hear as opposed to semi-metallic.
+But while this may be true, brake pad noise can be a result of a number of reasons.